C241-PS206/CC-backend-services/README.md

-Cloud Computing Repositories🥷
+Cloud Computing Repositories 🥷

-Hi folks👋 This repo contains our RESTful Backend API services that runs on Node.js
+👋 Welcome to our Cloud Computing Repositories!
+This repo contains our RESTful Backend API services built with Node.js.

-Library used🧩
+Libraries Used 🧩

-✅ExpressJS - used as backend framework for our api to run.
+ExpressJS - Utilized as the backend framework for our API.

-✅JWT (JSON Web Token) - used for token authentication in each http request.
+JWT (JSON Web Token) - Used for token authentication in each HTTP request.

-✅MySQL - used for connection with our database services.
+MySQL - Employed for connecting with our database services.

-GCP services used ☁
+GCP Services Used ☁

-✅Cloud Run for running containers
+Cloud Run - For running containers.

-✅Cloud SQL to store our database
+Cloud SQL - For storing our database.

-✅Cloud Storage for image data
+Cloud Storage - For handling image data.

-✅Cloud Build for integrating our backend from github to GCP services
+Cloud Build - For integrating our backend from GitHub to GCP services.